djsavvy/undervisor-2020/typecasting_verification/design_doc.md

 - Write up (dis)advantages with respect to Caver/HexType

 - Do C-style casts get translated into either `const_cast`, `static_cast`, or `reinterpret_cast`, in the Clang AST?

+- We do not deal with inline asm LOL

 ## Other Notes